 Wellies are an essential bit of kit for a shooter and anybody else who spends time outside

-It’s been raining a lot the last few months, so a sturdy pair of rubber boots which keep the water out are an essential part of an outdoor wardrobe.
+A sturdy pair of rubber boots which keep the water out are an essential part of an outdoor wardrobe.
 We looked into the subject and found some pairs which will last the course.
 You might find cheaper but these have decent soles, are properly made, many are adjustable and they will last longer than just one season.
 Which will be your best wellies?
 Here’s a wide selection in all price ranges so there is sure to be a pair that fits you and your circumstances.

 1. Burford insulated boot £150